 Steve and Karen have been married for 10 years.
 Steve is a full-time builder and earns £36,000 per year.
 Karen is a part -time hairdresser who earns £6000 per year.

 Under the Marriage Tax Allowance, Karen can transfer some of her unused tax allowance to Steve – after all, she doesn’t need any of it!
-Under these rules, she can transfer 10% of her allowance to Steve – that is £1,150.
-That means that Steve’s personal allowance is now £12,650 – so he doesn’t need to pay any tax on his earnings below that £12,650 threshold.
+Under these rules, she can transfer some of her allowance to Steve.

-And under the CIS tax rebate scheme, Steve’s annual tax rebate would be based upon his new tax threshold of £12,650 meaning that his rebate could up to £230 higher.
+And under the CIS tax rebate scheme, Steve’s annual tax rebate would be based upon his new tax threshold meaning that his rebate could be even higher.
 Happy days!

 So how do you apply for Marriage Tax Allowance?

 You need to apply for this via the HMRC – either online using their website or by giving them a call on 0300 200 3300.